 That question can cause even the most well-meaning adult children to stop in their tracks or even retreat when confronted with aging or ailing parents.
 After all, you’re often dealing with the very essence of who your parents are.
 How can you, as an adult child, tell your dad that you sense he now needs help with his basic functions of life without taking away his strength and his identity?

 Because suggesting or offering help to aging parents is often met with their fierce resistance, adult children find it easier sometimes to ignore or to adopt a “wait and see” attitude toward any changes they notice with their parents.
 Some issues may improve and may not indicate immediate needs.
 Other changes may indicate the need for more immediate intervention.
-Below are some changes and signs that you should never ignore.
+The Springs at Simpsonville is sharing some changes and signs that you should never ignore.

 If your parent no longer wants you to drop by his or her home, or if you don’t really take a look at his or her living area when you do visit, you may be in for a surprise later.
 Your parent may recognize that he or she is no longer able to take care of the house as usual.
 Or your parent may recognize the beginning stages of dementia and may want advanced notice before your visit in order to hide some of the signs of the forgetfulness from you.
 Your parent may want to hide his or her declining abilities from you in order to maintain control and independence as long as possible.
 Asking your parent about home renovation projects or simple redecorating projects they might be interested in undertaking as a team effort with you could be a non-confrontational way to discover what’s prompting this change in your parent.